Chapter 18 : Where is Nitwit?

 Hermione looked upwards before speaking.
 “You can’t say you’re Ron Weasley.”

-“Why not?”
+“Why can’t I?”
 Ron held out his hands as a concerned look crossed his face.

 “Just like we changed our looks, we need to change our names…” Hermione said nervously as she watched Ron’s face change to surprise.
 “The Ministry will find us quicker if we use our real names…”